When Does Pairing Seeds Reduce Variance? Evidence from a Multi-Agent Economic Simulation

 \subsection{Independent and Paired Evaluation Designs}

 A common evaluation strategy is to estimate $\Delta$ using independently trained runs under each regime.
 Under this design, outcomes for $d = 1$ and $d = 0$ are generated using independent seeds.
-While this estimator is unbiased, it does not exploit any structure in the shared stochastic components of the simulator.
+While this estimator is unbiased, it does not exploit shared stochastic structure.

 An alternative design is paired evaluation.
 Under this design, outcomes under both regimes are evaluated using the same seed.
 Intuitively, pairing holds fixed all seed-level sources of randomness unrelated to the policy intervention, thereby isolating policy induced differences.